 Create or update a PDF for a physical 8.5x11-inch paper sign that hangs outside an office.

 These are the physical paper signage templates for office doors.

-You will need to open this file with Adobe Acrobat.
+You will need to open these files with Adobe Acrobat.

 Download Logos/Visual Identity

 Have a question about a logo?
-Email Jen Williams.
+Email Natalie Stephens.

 Promotional Items/Merchandise and Logos

 All merchandise (such as T-shirts, hats, pens, sunglasses, or any other type of promotional material) associated with the College of Education must include an approved UGA logo.